argonautproject/questionnaire/source/pages/_includes/q-intro.md

 1. [Argonaut Questionnaire Score] *Extension* for use on all answer types and choices (not just codings).
 1. [Argonaut Questionnaire Time Limit] *Extension* for indicating the duration allowed for all or parts of the assessment.
+1. [Questionnaire Hidden] *Extension* for indicating that the item should not be displayed to the user.
+1. [Questionnaire Option Exclusive] *Extension* for indicating that if this option is selected, no other options may be selected.
 1. A version of the assessment
 1. A description of the assessment
 1. A standard concept code (e.g., LOINC) for the question or questions